 31 May New “Made in Switzerland” study: extremely popular worldwide, but not very innovative

 Zurich / Shanghai / New York.
 May 18, 2016.
 Swiss brands enjoy a fabulous reputation in the world.
+Products Made in Switzerland is liked by many.
 74% of the surveyed Chinese, Americans and Germans like Swiss brands.
 In important image dimensions such as “quality”, “prestige”, “trustworthiness” or “environmental protection”, federal brands can look forward to high approval rates according to the study of the Zurich management consultancy globeone.
 This is particularly the case in China, where 87% of respondents from the top ten major cities say they like Swiss brands.
 Nevertheless, the Swiss brand origin can in many cases be communicated even more actively in order to exploit the potential even better.

 Hidden innovation and low price-performance ratio

 The perception of innovation is quite different: Although Switzerland is one of the world’s most innovative nations, it is hardly noticed internationally.
 Only 16% of respondents think that Swiss products are innovative.
 “The big discrepancy in the field of ‘innovation’ is surprising here,” notes globeone CEO Carina Hauswald.
 “Numerous international rankings such as the ‘Global Innovation Index‘ or ‘Innovation Union Scoreboard 2015’ have for many years awarded Switzerland as the most innovative nation in the world.
 But this does not seem to have arrived globally.
 “Added to this is the cost factor: less than 20% of respondents say that consumers offer Swiss brands” good value for money “.